core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Security Considerations  # {#sec-security-considerations}

 The same security considerations from OSCORE (Section 11 of {{I-D.ietf-core-object-security}}) apply to this specification.

+As discussed in Section 6.2.3 of {{I-D.dijk-core-groupcomm-bis}}, Group OSCORE addresses security attacks against CoAP listed in Sections 11.2-11.6 of {{RFC7252}}, especially when mounted over IP multicast.

 Additional security aspects to be taken into account are discussed below.

 ## Group-level Security {#ssec-group-level-security}